serviceanimals/Harper/LL.md

 Do you speak in more than one human language with your dog?

-For example the command sit in a few different languages.
+For example the command sit in different languages.

 Do you conjugate verbs in other languages with your dog?